SteeltoeOSS/Documentation/docs/configuration/kubernetes-providers.md

         .AddKubernetesConfiguration()
 ```

->NOTE: This functionality is included in the `Steeltoe.Extensions.Configuration.KubernetesCore`.
+>This functionality is included in the `Steeltoe.Extensions.Configuration.KubernetesCore`.
 Beyond adding the configuration providers, `KubernetesApplicationOptions` is added to the `IServiceCollection` for use by these configuration providers and other Steeltoe components.

 #### Add Configuration Providers to ILoggingBuilder